HicServices/RDMP/NoteForNewDevelopers.md

 All commands implement `IAtomicCommand` - it's a good place to start when diagnosing issues.

 - If you want to see which command is running when an issue manifests in the windows UI you can use the menu item 'Diagnostics->Last Command Monitor'
 - Commands have access to `IBasicActivateItems` which contains modal operations for illiciting user feedback.
-Bear in mind that some implementations do not support interactive content so always check `IBasicItems.IsInteractive`
+Bear in mind that some implementations do not support interactive content so always check `IBasicActivateItems.IsInteractive`
 - UI implementations are
   - `IActivateItems`: windows gui client
   - `ConsoleInputManager`: [CLI client](./Documentation/CodeTutorials/RdmpCommandLine.md).
 May be [running in a script](./Documentation/CodeTutorials/RdmpCommandLine.md#scripting)